 After your Christmas feast, take the family to this street filled with historic English-style cottages, which are all decked out in lights and decorations.
 A Portland tradition since the 1920s, there are two ways to see the houses: on foot and by car.
 If you’re staying in your car, visit at non-peak times, which are typically before 7 p.m. and after 10 p.m.

 Pedestrian only nights: Dec.
 15, 16 & 17

 Peacock Lane is between SE Stark St. and SE Belmont St. and one block east of SE 39th

 One great option is Potluck in the Park’s annual Christmas Day dinner, which feeds hundreds of in-need Portlanders at the Portland Art Museum.
 Register through Hands On Portland, where you’ll find details for volunteer opportunities for ages 12 and up.
 For more ideas, check out our list of volunteer opportunities for families.

 photo: Timberline Lodge

 Mt.
 Hood Getaway

 Give your family a white Christmas at Mt.
 Hood’s Timberline Lodge.
 The ski area, snowshoe trail, and terrain parks will all be open on Christmas Day, with night skiing until closing, weather permitting.
 (Be sure to check the conditions on Mt.
 Hood before heading for the powder.)
-Look for other activities like a snowy hike with one of their St. Bernard mascots and a festive, multi-course dinner.
+Look for other activities like a snowy hike, or a snowshoe adventure and a festive, multi-course dinner.
 Reservations for dinner are highly recommended.